dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-five-thousand-bc.md

 time.
 This opened up the opportunity for cultural innovations, such as agriculture, language, trade and boats.
 We got boats y'all.
 They probably weren't too good though.

+The importance of geography in the early world.
+- astrology as a coordinate system for locating oneself
+- mythology as a means of preserving knowledge
+  - but also for fostering a purpose in a violent world with lots of suffering
+  - and for cultivating trans-generational strategies for improving the human condition